labdao/plex/README.md

 * 🌎 **Build once, run anywhere:** The Lab Exchange is using distributed compute and storage to run containers on a public network.
 Need GPUs?
 We got you covered.
 * 🔍 **Content-addressed by default:** Every file processed by plex has a deterministic address based on its content.
 Keep track of your files and always share the right results with other scientists.
 * 🪙 **Records: authorship tracking built-in** Every compute event on Lab Exchange is mintable as an on-chain token that grants the holder rights over the newly generated data.
-* 🔗 **Strictly composable:** Every tool in plex has declared inputs and outputs.
-Plugging together tools by other authors should be easy.
+* 🔗 **Strictly composable:** Every model in plex has declared inputs and outputs.
+Plugging together models by other authors should be easy.

 Plex is built with [Bacalhau](https://www.bacalhau.org/) and [IPFS](https://ipfs.tech/).